berzerk0/WeAreLegion-Game/README.md

 While all players control the same host, skills are _not shared_ between players unless the players choose the same skill.

+Spirits should pick skills that will help them complete their oaths

 #### Spirit Personalities

 Spirit personalities can be as undefined or structured as players like them to be.
 Spirits can be a completely blank slate with random skills, or a fully developed character.

 If someone wants to be the spirit of Elvis, they might have the skills of singing and dancing.
 They might also talk like Elvis for the whole game.

 ## Possession
 ### Gaining Possession

-To gain possession of the host, spirits bid using possession points.
+To gain possession of the host, Spirits bid using possession points.
 They place a select number of tokens in their hand, place the hand on the table, and then reveal their bid to all others.
-The player with the highest number wins possession and that many points is deducted from their possession power.
+The Spirit with the highest number wins possession and that many points is deducted from their possession power.
 In the event of a tie for highest bid, players keep bidding until there is a clear winner.
 Players that lose a bid do not lose any possession points.

-When a posssession ends, the previously player is allowed to bid again immediately.
+When a possession ends, the previously player is allowed to bid again immediately.

 Repossession bidding happens _before_ the Narrator explains what events transpired since possession was lost.
 After the start of a new possession, the narrator advances the situation a reasonable amount.
 If a player loses possession because they failed to dodge a pie flying at their face, the new possession might begin with the host getting hit with it.